troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 - 15. One form of decoupled activity that some will bring up is virtual reality: you can travel the world (or solar system?) without resourcehogging transportation and other material costs.
 Do you see this as a viable alternative that is likely to largely supplant physical travel?
 Why or why not?
 - 16. Are you sold on the argument that the physics-imposed limit to resource/energy growth demands an ultimate cessation of economic growth as well?
 If so, highlight the persuasive elements.
 If not, why not?

-29: ... things that cost money
+[^29]: ... things that cost money

-30: A factor is just a multiplicative scale: e.g., 24 is a factor of 6 larger than 4.
+[^30]: A factor is just a multiplicative scale: e.g., 24 is a factor of 6 larger than 4.

-31: You can just estimate, use appropriate math, or refer to the guiding line in Figure 2.3 to arrive at a rough number.
+[^31]: You can just estimate, use appropriate math, or refer to the guiding line in Figure 2.3 to arrive at a rough number.

-32: ... perhaps defined by widespread or universal adoption or replacement.
+[^32]: ... perhaps defined by widespread or universal adoption or replacement.

 You might pick any subset of solar, wind, hydroelectric, geothermal, nuclear, etc. to guide your thinking.

-<sup>© 2022</sup> T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy\_ambitions.